gitlabhq/gitlabhq/doc/administration/job_traces.md

 with one change: _the stored path of the first two phases is different_.
 This new live trace architecture stores chunks of traces in Redis and a persistent store (object storage or database) instead of file storage.
 Redis is used as first-class storage, and it stores up-to 128KB of data.
-Once the full chunk is sent, it is flushed a persistent store, either object storage(temporary directory) or database.
+Once the full chunk is sent, it is flushed to a persistent store, either object storage(temporary directory) or database.
 After a while, the data in Redis and a persitent store will be archived to [object storage](#uploading-traces-to-object-storage).

 The data are stored in the following Redis namespace: `Gitlab::Redis::SharedState`.